Effective: 2009

 Unified to a Unified State

-Submit one Transfer Request that includes criminal case information, conditions of supervision, expiration dates, etc. for the probation and parole cases.
+Submit one Transfer Request that includes criminal case information, conditions of supervision, and supervision expiration dates for both parole and probation.

 Unified to a Bifurcated State

-- Within the same supervised individual's ICOTS number, create a new ICOTS Case Number for the subsequent probation case.
+Within the same supervised individual’s ICOTS profile number, create a separate ICOTS Case Number for the probation case.

-Each agency submits a separate Transfer Request utilizing the same individual's ICOTS Number.
+Each supervising agency submits a separate Transfer Request using the same individual’s ICOTS profile number.

-Each agency submits a separate Transfer Request utilizing the same individual's ICOTS Number.
+Each supervising agency submits a separate Transfer Request using the same individual’s ICOTS profile number.

 QUICK TIP